-Troubleshooting Your Hearing Aids: Common Issues and Resolutions
+Troubleshooting Your Hearing Aids: Common Issues and How to Solve Them

 Hardware can always be susceptible to technical difficulties, and hearing aids are no exception.
 They are complicated pieces of machinery and sometimes hearing aid wearers can encounter issues with their hearing aids.

 If you’re having complications with your hearing aids, you have two main options: 1) Go to a clinic by you for in-person support, or 2) Try to troubleshoot the issues yourself.

 Hearing aids can get wet, they can start making funny noises, or they can completely stop working.
 Keep reading to find some solutions to common hearing aid problems.

 If Your Hearing Aid Stops Working…